skp2140/openSCADpm/README.md

 # openSCADpm

-This is a package manager (like NPM or Ruby Gems) for the [OpenScad](http://www.openscad.org/) Language
+This is a package manager (like NPM or Ruby Gems) for the [OpenScad Language](http://www.openscad.org/).

+There are 3 supporting documents to explaining the project:

+1. Project Overview
+2. How openSCADpm works and why it works the way it does.
+3.

 ## Installation